paul-buerkner/brms/README.md

 and the standard deviation (‘Est.Error’) of the posterior distribution as well as two-sided 95% credible intervals (‘l-95% CI’ and ‘u-95% CI’) based on quantiles.
-We see that the coefficient of `Trt` is negative with a completely negative 95%-CI indicating that, on average, the treatment reduces seizure counts by some amount.
+We see that the coefficient of `Trt` is negative with a zero overlapping 95%-CI.
+This indicates that, on average, the treatment may reduce seizure counts by some amount but the evidence based on the data and applied model is not very strong and still insufficient by standard decision rules.
 Further, we find little evidence that the treatment effect varies with the baseline number of seizures.